 The Long Game by Russell T Davies, directed by Brian Grant

 The Doctor, Rose and Adam find themselves on Satellite 5 in the year 200,000, when Earth is meant to be at the forefront of a mighty galactic empire.
-But something has gone wrong: humanity's development has stalled, and the Doctor suspects that it has something to do with the media transmissions bombarding the populace, emanating from the space station.
-It soon becomes clear that the answer lies on the mysterious Floor 500, abode of the sinister Editor.
-The Doctor and Rose investigate, while Adam risks everything by immersing himself in the culture of the far future.
+But something has gone wrong: humanity's development has stalled, and the Doctor suspects that it has something to do with the media transmissions which bombard the populace, all emanating from Satellite 5.
+The answer lies on the mysterious Floor 500, abode of the sinister Editor.
+But while the Doctor and Rose investigate, Adam decides to take full advantage of the opportunity to immerse himself in the knowledge and technology of the distant future.

 Father's Day